An audiovisual and contextual approach for categorical and continuous emotion recognition in-the-wild: Conclusion

 \section{Conclusion}

-We presented our method for the ``2nd Workshop and Competition on Affective Behavior Analysis in-the-wild (ABAW)" challenge.
+We presented our method for the ``2nd Workshop and Competition on Affective Behavior Analysis in-the-wild (ABAW2)" challenge.
 Apart from using only face-cropped images, we leverage both contextual (scene), bodily features, as well as the audio of the video, to further enhance our model's perception.
-Our results show that fusion of the different streams of information results in significant performance increase, when compared both to single streams, as well as previous best published results.
+Our results show that fusion of the different streams of information results in significant performance increase, when compared to both single streams, as well as previous best published results on the validation set.
+Even though our model does not come close to the performance of this year's top entries, we have successfully highlighted the beneficial influence of the \textit{body} and \textit{context} input streams in the emotion recognition process, and as a result, propose our multi-stream and multi-modal approach as a potential way to further improve methodologies that solely rely on the analysis of facial expressions.

 { }